-- In Interstate 76 vigilante Taurus finds one of these in the wreckage of a destroyed gang safehouse.
+- In Interstate '76 vigilante Taurus finds one of these in the wreckage of a destroyed gang safehouse.
 He comments that it must be a pay off for something.
-His partner, a green vigilante named Groove asks how Taurus can be sure, to which the Genre Savvy Taurus says "Cuz' a suitcase ain't a BANK, Groove!"
+His partner, a green vigilante named Groove asks how Taurus can be sure, to which Taurus says "Cuz' a suitcase ain't a BANK, Groove!"

-- Left 4 Dead - The episode "The Passing", finding one of these (with some handguns too) in a bar is an Easter Egg.
-Depending on what character you're playing, you'll get a different reaction.
-Playing as Nick, you'll get the quip "I like how this guy packs!".
-It also allows you to pick up a second pistol if you haven't already got one.
+- Left 4 Dead 2 - In the add-on episode "The Passing", finding one of these (with some handguns for you to take, too) in a bar is an Easter Egg.
+Depending on what character you're playing, you'll get a different reaction: for instance, when playing as Nick, you'll get the quip "I like how this guy packs!", while Coach will react by singing the "suitcase full of pistols and money" line from one of the Midnight Riders' songs.